xrzhuang/mapsapi/README.md

 Clone the workshop repository and `cd workshop-ws-04-23-maps`.
 Then run `yarn install` (this may take a second).
 We need to install all the dependencies from the package.json file.
 Then run `yarn start` to make sure everything's looking good :sunglasses:

 :rocket: We're using a different "starter-pack."
-This one is called **create react app** and it's used by front end developers to quickly create a complete react development environemnt.
+This one is called **create react app** and it's used by front end developers to quickly create a complete react development environment.
 Though our starter pack is great, this one has a few more things we're going to need.

 Our Yarn install includes something called **google maps react**.
-This is a JavaScript library that uses the Google Maps API and it makes it compatable with react projects.
+This is a JavaScript library that uses the Google Maps API and it makes it compatible with react projects.

 Since we're using the Google Maps JavaScript API, we need to fetch an API key, just like we did for the Youtube API in Short Assignment 4.
 To do this you should head to http://console.developers.google.com

 1. You should see a screen that looks like the one below.
-Click on `Personal Website` or whatever the name of you project is in the top bar.
+Click on `Personal Website` or whatever the name of your project is in the top bar.

 ![](./img/originalDashboard.png)